Carl-Albrecht Bartmer ǀ Chairman of the Supervisory Board, DLG e.V., Germany

 Mila Kletsky ǀ President and Academic Director, Picking Alpha, Belgium

 Professor Mila Kletsky, PhD, Dr. (Econ), was teaching in number of North American and European Universities and Business Schools in EMBA, MBA and Master programs, she is a member of EDEN.
 She is a President and Academic Director of the digital publication Picking Alpha on investments in food-water-energy markets, undervalued markets and circular economy.
 Mila Kletsky is an experienced researcher of international commodity markets, innovations, models of risk management.
-In June 2017 she was a member of the Jury for StartUp Europe Awards supported by President of EU Parliament Antonio Tajani.
+She is member of the Jury for StartUp Europe Awards supported by President of EU Parliament Antonio Tajani.

 Alex Lissitsa ǀ Chief Executive Officer, IMC SA, Ukraine